Sparkasse Logo

 Sparkasse Logo 1957-1972

 The DDR used a logo designed by Siegfried Riediger.
 He made a basic emphasis on the usefulness and accessibility of financial services.
-The artist chose a different form of the piggy bank with a wider hole and two coins.
-Below he depicted brickwork, personifying a building’s wall – both a personal house and some enterprise kind.
-That is, the icon said: penny to penny – and you will save up for your home or business.
+The artist chose a different piggy bank with a wider hole and two coins.
+Below, he depicted brickwork, personifying a building’s wall, both a personal house and an enterprise of some kind.
+That is, the icon said, “Penny to penny, and you will save up for your home or business.”
 In the middle of the hexagon was the inscription “Sparkasse.”
 For its geometric shape, this option was named “beehive.”

 1972 – 2004